Peter-210/cpp/README.md

 ```

 ## Build and Run in Prod Mode
-- Note: Clean the docker container if you want to use any other modes (Debug or Test)
-    - Use flag `--help` for more info in `scripts/docker.sh`

 1. Run the Docker Container
 - If on Windows, make sure to launch `Docker Desktop` first and use `WSL`